orktes/max_arm64/README.md

 2. make archive
 3. See archive in `archive/` folder.

-Alternatively, you can use the provided `build_with_docker.sh` script to build the project inside a Docker container.
+Alternatively, you can use the provided `./scripts/build_with_docker.sh` (run from root of the repo) script to build the project inside a Docker container.
 This script will handle all the necessary steps and dependencies for you.

 ## Credits